ben-gibson/GitLink/README.md

 After installing, adjust the settings to match your remote repository provider

       Preferences → Other Settings → Remote Repository Mapper

+Make sure you have registered your projects root under the version control settings.

+      Preferences → Version Control (see unregistered roots)

 Open a file that is under git version control in the editor